Surprise 25

-The Surprise 25, often just called the Surprise, is a French trailerable sailboat, that was designed by Michel Joubert of Joubert Nivelt Design as a one-design racer and first built in 1977.
+The Surprise 25, often just called the Surprise, is a French trailerable sailboat.
+First built in 1977, it was designed by Michel Joubert of Joubert Nivelt Design as a one-design racer.

 The Surprise 25 was followed in production by the larger 31.30 ft Grand Surprise in 1999.

 Production

 The design was built by Archambault Boats of Dangé-Saint-Romain and also by the BG Race shipyard in Saint-Malo in France between 1977 and 2017, with 1,550 boats completed, but it is now out of production.
 Archambault, which had been founded in 1967, went out of business in 2015.
 The BG Race shipyard, founded in 2013, built many designs for Archambault and went out of business in 2017.